AdobeDocs/experience-platform.en/help/segmentation/api/overview.md

 Previews provide a paginated list of qualifying profiles for a segment definition, allowing you to compare the results against what you expect.
 You can use the `/preview` endpoint to create a new preview job or look up results of a specific preview job.

-Estimates provide statistical information for segment definitions, such as projected audience size and confidence interval.
+Estimates provide statistical information for segment definitions, such as projected audience size, confidence interval, and error standard deviation.
 You can use the `/estimate` endpoint to view an estimate of a segment definition.

 For more information on using these endpoints, please read the [previews and estimates endpoints guide](./previews-and-estimates.md).